This is a preview of the content in our French Food Decoder app. Get the app to:

 Like rattlesnake, they taste a lot like chicken, only a bit more delicate.
 They are usually fried in butter, or marinated and grilled on a skewer and seasoned with garlic and parsley.
 If the menu says they are grenouilles fraîches, they were imported alive to France.

-They like Froschschenkel in Alsace Lorraine, preferably simmered in Riesling.
+They also like frogs’ legs or Froschschenkel in Alsace Lorraine, preferably simmered in Riesling.

 The British have never liked them, or never ate them because they felt sorry for the poor old frogs.
 According to the Larousse Gastonomique, the great chef Escoffier, while working in the Carlton Hotel in London did convince the Prince of Wales to eat them by changing the name to cuisses des nymphes aurore (‘thighs of the dawn nymphs’)!